 - 11. Building entrances shall be identified with ADA-compliant signage. - 12.
-Letter-light signs identifying building names and the Pegasus logo shall be provided on all major campus buildings. - Both the letter-light signs and the Pegasus logo shall be backlit. - 14.
+Letter-light signs identifying building names and the Pegasus logo shall be provided on all major campus buildings. - 13.
+Both the letter-light signs and the Pegasus logo shall be backlit.
+See Division 26 for lighting equipment standards. - 14.
 The font shall be Gotham, with upper and lowercase letters.
 Building name letters will be between 22" and 28" in height. - 15.
 The color of the letters and the Pegasus logo shall be Pantone 874. - 16.
 The Pegasus logo shall always face to the right. - 17.
 Placement of letter-light signs and of the Pegasus logo, and size of the Pegasus logo, shall be reviewed on a project-by-project basis.
 Recommendations by the Architect must be presented at the Design Development phase for review and approval.